SNodeC/snode.c/README.md

 The installation of SNode.C is straight forward.
 In the first step all necessary tools and libraries are installed.
 Afterwards SNode.C can be cloned and compiled.

-## Minimum required Compiler Versions

-The only version-critical dependencies are the C++ compilers.

-Either *GCC* or *clang* can be used but they need to be of an up to date version because SNode.C uses some new C++20 features internally.

-- GCC 12.2
-- Clang 13.0

 ## Supported Systems and Hardware

 The main development of SNode.C takes place on an Debian style linux system.
 Though, it should compile cleanly on every linux system provided that all required tools and libraries are installed.